Teacher Appreciation Gifts that Teachers Actually Want

 This post contains affiliate links.
 If you click on the link and buy an item, I earn a small commission.
 This won’t cost you anything.
 Thanks for your support!

-This coming week is Teacher Appreciation Week!
+Teacher Appreciation Week is coming!
 As a former classroom teacher, I have some easy suggestions for last minute gifts that teachers will love.

 A Note of appreciation